Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Proof of Theorem

-\end{theorem} \ifthenelse{\boolean{short}} {\begin{proof} Please refer to the online technical report \cite{LDP}. \end{proof} } { \begin{proof} According to Definition~\ref{def:feasibleSet} on feasible sets, we first need to show that there exists at least one maximal independent set (MIS) of $G_c$ whose intersection with $S_i$ has only one element.
+According to Definition~\ref{def:feasibleSet} on feasible sets, we first need to show that there exists at least one maximal independent set (MIS) of $G_c$ whose intersection with $S_i$ has only one element.
 To this end, note that any MIS $mis_{G_c}$ that includes link $i$ as an element will not include any link from $M_i$, thus $mis_{G_c}$ will not include any link from $S_i \setminus \{i\}$.
 Therefore, for any MIS $mis_{G_c}$ such that $i \in mis_{G_c}$, $mis_{G_c} \cap S_i$ includes one and only one element $i$.

 Next, we need to show that there is no MIS of $G_c$ whose intersection with $S_i$ is empty.
 This trivially holds when $M'_i = \emptyset$.
 When $M'_i \neq \emptyset$, for each $mis \in MIS_{M'_i}$, there must exist a MIS of $G_c$, denoted by $mis_{G_c}$, that includes $mis$ as a subset.
 In this case, $mis_{G_c} \cap S_i$ is not empty if and only if there is a link in $S_i$ that does not interfere with any link in $mis$.
 Of course, a MIS of $G_c$ may only include as a subset a non-maximal independent set of $M'_i$, denoted by $mis'$; in this case, there will exist a link in $S_i$ that does not interfere with any link in $mis'$, if, for for each $mis \in MIS_{M'_i}$ (which includes the $mis$ that is a superset of $mis'$), there exists at least one link in $S_i$ that does not interfere with any link in $mis$.
 Therefore, there is no MIS of $G_c$ whose intersection with $S_i$ is empty, if and only if, for for each $mis \in MIS_{M'_i}$, there exists at least one link in $S_i$ that does not interfere with any link in $mis$.
 Hence Theorem~\ref{thm-3} holds.